galaxyproject/training-material/topics/single-cell/tutorials/scrna-preprocessing/tutorial.md

 ### Data upload and organization

-In this tutorial we will be analysing scRNA-seq data of bone marrow cells taken from a single C57 mouse by *Herman et al.* ([2018](https://doi.org/10.1038/nmeth.4662)) and producing a count matrix that we can use for later analysis.
+In this tutorial we will be analysing scRNA-seq data of bone marrow cells taken from a single C57 mouse by *Herman et al.* ({% cite Herman2018 %}) and producing a count matrix that we can use for later analysis.

 The size of scRNA files (.fastq) are typically in the gigabyte range and are somewhat impractical for training purposes, so we will expedite the analysis by using a smaller subset of actual batch data.
 We will also be using *Mus Musculus* annotation data (.gtf) from the  [NCBI RefSeq](ftp://ftp.ncbi.nlm.nih.gov/genomes/refseq/vertebrate_mammalian/Mus_musculus/) track, as well as a barcodes file (.tsv).